Rod Baker grew to love the sea when his family moved to Newhaven, a small port tucked into the south coast of England.

 - He wrote a technical boat repair column for a BC marine magazine in the 1980s

 - He produced and edited the CMHA Simon Fraser branch’s Newsletter for seven years until 2012

 - Rod was awarded first place finishes in non-fiction essay contests in 2017 and 2020

-Rod is a qualified Able Seaman, a journeyman boatbuilder, has a Master’s Degree with merit in Integrative Counselling Practice from the University of Derby, is a Registered Psychiatric Rehabilitation Practitioner, a father of three, and an experienced dog-walker and less experienced vegetable gardener.
+Rod is a qualified Able Seaman, a journeyman boatbuilder, has a Master’s Degree with merit in Integrative Counselling Practice from the University of Derby, is a Registered Psychiatric Rehabilitation Practitioner, a father, a grandfather, experienced dog-walker and less experienced vegetable gardener.